 WeWork CEO Sandeep Mathrani claimed that engaged people are in the office and disengaged people want to work from home.
 There may be some truth overall to groups, but you cannot assume that about any individual in your office.

 Some people are highly engaged remote workers and perform at a higher level at home than in the office.
 Some people love being in an office and find it difficult to concentrate at home.
-Deal with employees on an individual and true-needs basis.
+Your return to office strategy should deal with employees on an individual and true-needs basis.

 4. The pandemic is over.
 I don't know why you're so scared to come in.